PdCure.org

 NBMI Hg 2x2 configuration

 DMSA: Research by Graham George shows that the typical DMSA chelate structure with Hg is 2 DMSA bonding with 2 Hg.
-This chelator gets evicted from the body, primarily by the kidneys, but makes a structurally weak bond to the mercury atom and generally drops it before being evicted
+This chelator gets excreted from the body, primarily by the kidneys, but makes a structurally weak bond to the mercury atom and generally drops it before being excreted

 Requirements For A New Chelator: